You might already know what is castling. But it is also important to know the right time to castle in chess.

 Out of 27 games, only 3 ended in a draw.
 That is 89% decisive games.
 The rest 24 games ended in a decisive way and gave strong fighting.
 Not only the players enjoy this game, the spectators as well enjoyed it.

 What is the perfect time to castle in chess?

 The perfect time to castle in chess is generally within the first 10 moves.
 For a beginner castling early is good.
-For advance chess players, it depends on the situation and position of the chess pieces in the game.
+For advanced chess players, it depends on the situation and position of the chess pieces in the game.

-In some openings where most pieces get traded off early it is hard to castle.
+In some openings where most pieces get traded off early, it is hard to castle.
 This actually benefits the player.
 As discussed earlier, the king can come into the game faster and play a vital role.